-- The Financial Statements give a true and fair view of the state of affairs of the Group as at 31 July 2021 and of its surplus of income over expenditure, gains & losses changes in reserves, funds and cash flows for the year then ended - The Financial Statements have been properly prepared in accordance with the UK Generally Accepted Accounting Practice and the Statement of Recommended Practice Accounting for further and higher education and relevant legislation - In all material aspects, funds received from whatever source administered by the University have been applied only for the purposes for which they were received and managed in accordance with relevant legislation. - In all material aspects, funds from the Office for Students, the Education and Skills Funding Agency and the Department for Education administered by the University have been applied only for the purposes for which they were received. - We have nothing to report in respect of the following matters in relation to which the Office for Students requires us to report to you, if in our opinion:
+- The financial statements give a true and fair view of the state of affairs of the Group as at 31 July 2022 and of its surplus of income over expenditure, gains and losses changes in reserves, funds and cash flows for the year then ended. - The financial statements have been properly prepared in accordance with the UK Generally Accepted Accounting Practice and the Statement of Recommended Practice Accounting for further and higher education and relevant legislation. - In all material aspects, funds received from whatever source administered by the University have been applied only for the purposes for which they were received and managed in accordance with relevant legislation. - In all material aspects, funds from the Office for Students, UK Research and Innovation (including Research England), the Education and Skills Funding Agency and the Department for Education administered by the University have been applied only for the purposes for which they were received. - The requirements of the Office for Student's accounts direction have been met.

+We have nothing to report in respect of the following matters in relation to which the Office for Students requires us to report to you, if in our opinion: